AvLab-CV/SOIP/README.md

       ![image](https://github.com/xxxabcc/SOIP/blob/main/lm.png)

 3. Yes, the comparison with FOM [18] in Table 4 was obtained by using the pretrained model released by the authors which was trained on the VoxCeleb1.
-We managed to train the FOM on the VoxCeleb2, RaFD and MPIE, and updated Table 4 as shown in GitHub Fig.5.
+We managed to train the FOM on the VoxCeleb2, RaFD and MPIE, and shown in GitHub Table 1, to replace Table 4 in the paper.

       ![image](https://github.com/xxxabcc/SOIP/blob/main/Table.PNG)